syedazainabshariq/syedazainabshariq/README.md

 - 💞️ I’m looking to collaborate on people who are in my field to work withn them
 - 📫 How to reach me? right here:szainabshah806@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I hate white colour
+- ⚡ Fun fact: I don't like white colour
-- thats it thxx

 <!---
 syedazainabshariq/syedazainabshariq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.